 - We partner with the following politicians who promote animal welfare: Councilman Paul Koretz, Councilman Bob Blumenfield, Senator Ted Lieu, Councilman Mitch Englander, Congressman Tony Cardenas, Assemblymen Mike Gatto, Assemblymen Marc Steinorth, Congressman Brad Sherman, Assemblyman Cameron M. Smyth, Assemblyman Matthew Dababneh

 - Animal Services Liaison, Northridge West Neighborhood Council

 - Animal Legal Defense Fund

 - Sepulveda Basin Dog Park

-From Jan Selder, Director of Operations, L.A.
-City Animal Services
+Jan Selder, Director of Operations for LA City Shelters